 Disease progression in COVID-19 has similarities to that of severe community-acquired pneumonia caused by other viruses besides SARS-CoV-2 or by bacteria.
 The immune response to COVID-19 infection results in overproduction of early response proinflammatory cytokines, such as tumor necrosis factor alpha, or TNFα, interleukin 6, or IL-6, and interleukin 1 beta, or IL-1β, resulting in what has been described as a cytokine storm.
 It is often accompanied by complement and coagulation dysfunction, leading to an increased risk of vascular hyperpermeability where fluid and proteins leak from blood vessels to the interstitial space, causing respiratory failure, multi-organ failure and sometimes to death.

-Auxora has the potential to bring therapeutic benefit to a broader population of patients suffering from ARDS, beyond those with ARDS due to SARS-CoV-2.
+ARDS is a rapidly progressive and very serious pulmonary disorder that leads to edema, or fluid, in the lungs which compromises oxygenation of the blood, resulting in hypoxia or respiratory failure.
+A study found that ARDS accounted for 10% of ICU admissions and 23% of mechanical ventilations.
+ARDS is typically classified as mild, moderate or severe, with mortality of 40-60% in severe cases.
+It is estimated that Auxora has the potential to bring therapeutic benefit to a broader population of patients suffering from ARDS, beyond those with ARDS due to SARS-CoV-2.
 A Phase 2 dose-escalation trial of Auxora in other viral (e.g., influenza) and bacterial-induced ARDS is expected to start in the second half of 2021.
 This trial will be conducted using an adaptive design, which will allow expansion into a pivotal trial once an optimal dose is determined.

 Acute pancreatitis (AP) is an acute inflammatory disease of the pancreas that presents as severe upper abdominal pain, often accompanied by nausea and vomiting.
 In acute pancreatitis, which has numerous causes, inflammation of the pancreas occurs, which can lead to pancreatic cell death or necrosis and systemic inflammation, a precursor to organ failure.
 Normal pancreatic functions, such as the secretion of digestive enzymes required to break down food in the gut, are disabled.
 There are no approved therapies for AP, but most cases resolve after several days of supportive care in the hospital where patients are given intravenous fluids and monitored for the development of more severe symptoms.
 Severe acute pancreatitis can result in significant morbidity, long hospital and/or ICU stays and death.

 Severe complications arise due to the acute inflammatory response that takes place in the pancreas.
 These complications can lead to systemic inflammatory response syndrome, or SIRS, in which the function of other tissues including the lung are compromised.
 Approximately one third of patients with severe acute pancreatitis develop acute lung injury or ARDS.
-Lung failure accounts for 60% of deaths associated with acute pancreatitis in developed countries4
+Lung failure accounts for 60% of deaths associated with acute pancreatitis in developed countries3

 Excessive signaling through calcium-dependent pathways has been linked to multiple pathologies associated with acute pancreatitis: